 Here are just a few of the charities and community organisations around Perth that could use a helping hand.

 The festive season isn’t always fun, and many people struggle with isolation, financial strain and other stresses that can be exacerbated by the holidays.
 Every year, Lifeline WA’s 24 hour support and suicide prevention services answers more and more calls from West Australians in crisis – last year, 80,694 people reached out for help, with crisis support services contacted every 30 seconds.
 This festive season has already seen record numbers of calls coming through, but your valuable donation can help prevent suicide and provide crisis support for someone in need.

 If you or someone you know needs support, you can call 13 11 14, text 0477 13 11 14 or chat online via lifeline.org.au/crisis-chat.

 Australia’s largest food relief organisation, Foodbank distributes to over 2600 charities nationally, in addition to providing students’ breakfasts at over 2000 schools across the country – that’s over 77 million meals a year.
 On any given day, over half a million Australian households struggle to put food on the table, but you can help fill the plate of a family in need this Christmas with a donation of food or funds.

 Centre for Asylum Seekers, Refugees and Detainees

 This Perth-based independent organisation provides advocacy support, emergency relief, healthcare support and food security support to asylum seekers and refugees.
 As well as campaigning for the rights of asylum seekers, their food bank is essential to their clients with limited or no income – with that need only anticipated to increase over the coming weeks and months.
 Food donations are always needed, as well as household and personal items (think shampoo, deodorant, household cleaners etc).
-They also happily accept supermarket vouchers, and of course financial donations can easily be made online.
+They also happily accept supermarket vouchers, and of course financial donations can easily be made on the CARAD website.